Parallel-in-Time/pySDC/pySDC/tutorial/step_4/README.rst

 parameter by a list, where the first entry corresponds to the finest level.
 For spatial coarsening, the problem parameter ``nvars`` is replaced by a list, too.
-During the step setup, these dictionaries with lists entries are transformed into lists of dictionaries corresponding to the levels (3 in this case).
-A third generic way of creating multiple levels is to replace an entry in the dscription by a list, e.g. a list of problem classes.
+During the step setup, these dictionaries with list entries are transformed into lists of dictionaries corresponding to the levels (3 in this case).
+A third generic way of creating multiple levels is to replace an entry in the description by a list, e.g. a list of problem classes.
 The first entry of each list will always belong to the finest level.

 Important things to note:

--  Not all lists must habe the same length: The longest list defines the number of levels and if other lists are shorter, the levels get the last entry in these lists (3 nodes on level 1 and 2 in this example).
+-  Not all lists must have the same length: The longest list defines the number of levels and if other lists are shorter, the levels get the last entry in these lists (3 nodes on level 1 and 2 in this example).
 -  As for most other parameters, ``space_transfer_class`` and